JoanCoCo/Image-Vectorization/README.md

   --verbose VERBOSE                 Frequency of information updates given by the tool provided as
                                     "general_messages:palette_iterations:flattening_iterations" (default: 1:0:0).
   --save-grid SAVE_GRID             Saves the computed grid in the specified filename (default: None).
   --save-palette SAVE_PALETTE       Saves the computed palette in the specified filename (default: None).
+If a png,
+                                    jpg or bmp filename is provided, the palette is stored as an image.
+Otherwise, the palette is stored as a text file with UInt8-based color values by default.
+                                    Values can be stored as floats by providing the filename followed by ":f".
   --save-palette-weights SPW        Saves the computed weights in the specified filename (default: None).
   --save-flat-image SFI             Saves the computed intermediate image in the specified filename (default: None).
   --save-mask SAVE_MASK             Saves the computed segmentation mask in the specified filename (default: None).